ldionne/mpl11/README.md

 mpl11::cast<StdTuple, List>::apply<my_tuple>::type; // == my_list
 ```

+Also note that casting from a datatype `T` to itself is a noop, so you don't
-The library also defines a handy `mpl11::cast_to` metafunction class that
+have to worry about that trivial case.
+The library also defines a handy
-reduces the syntactic noise of `mpl11::cast`:
+`mpl11::cast_to` metafunction class that reduces the syntactic noise of
+`mpl11::cast`:

 ```cpp
 mpl11::cast_to<StdTuple>::apply<my_list>::type; // == my_tuple